NSombekke/Logic-LLM/blogpost.md

 ---

 ## Introduction
-Logic-LM is a novel framework, proposed by Pan et al. (2023) \[1\], that combines Large Language Models (LLMs) and Symbolic Solvers for reasoning tasks.
-Leveraging the translative power of LLMs, they counterbalance potential inaccuracies in reasoning by employing Symbolic Solvers (Shanan, 2022) \[2\].
+Logic-LM is a novel framework, proposed by Pan et al. [1], that combines Large Language Models (LLMs) and Symbolic Solvers for reasoning tasks.
+Leveraging the translative power of LLMs, they counterbalance potential inaccuracies in reasoning by employing Symbolic Solvers [2].
 Recent advancements in adapting Large Language Models (LLMs) for logical reasoning tasks can be categorized into two main approaches: fine-tuning and in-context learning.
-Fine-tuning methods optimize LLMs' reasoning ability through specialized training modules (Clark et al., 2020; Tafjord et al., 2022; Yang et al., 2022), while in-context learning designs prompts to elicit step-by-step reasoning.
-Chain-of-Thought prompting (Wei et al., 2022b; Wang et al., 2023) is an example of in-context learning, in which explanaitions are generated before the final answer.
+Fine-tuning methods optimize LLMs' reasoning ability through specialized training modules [11], [12], [13], while in-context learning designs prompts to elicit step-by-step reasoning.
+Chain-of-Thought prompting [14], [15] is an example of in-context learning, in which explanaitions are generated before the final answer.
 While these methods operate directly over natural language, the Logic-LM framework stands out by utilizing symbolic language for reasoning, transferring complex tasks to external symbolic solvers while leveraging LLMs for problem formulation.
-Unlike prior neuro-symbolic methods (Mao et al., 2019; Gupta et al., 2020; Manhaeve et al., 2021; Cai et al., 2021; Tian et al., 2022; Pryor et al., 2023), which often require specialized modules and suffer from optimization challenges, the Logic-LM framework integrates modern LLMs with symbolic logic without the need for complex module designs, offering a more generalizable solution.
+Unlike prior neuro-symbolic methods [16], [17], [18], [19], [20], [21], which often require specialized modules and suffer from optimization challenges, the Logic-LM framework integrates modern LLMs with symbolic logic without the need for complex module designs, offering a more generalizable solution.
 Additionally, this work explores tool-augmented LLMs, extending their capabilities beyond language comprehension by integrating external tools for improved performance on logical reasoning tasks.
-While auto-formalization has been widely applied in mathematical reasoning (Wu et al., 2022; Drori et al., 2022; He-Yueya et al., 2023; Jiang et al., 2023), Pan et al. (2023) pioneer its extension to a broader range of logical reasoning tasks, bridging the gap between natural language understanding and formal logic with modern LLMs.
+While auto-formalization has been widely applied in mathematical reasoning [22], [23], [24], [25], Pan et al. [1] pioneer its extension to a broader range of logical reasoning tasks, bridging the gap between natural language understanding and formal logic with modern LLMs.

 <table align="center">
   <tr align="center">
       <td><img src="src/Logic_LM_framework.png" width=800></td>
   </tr>
   <tr align="left">
     <td colspan=2><b>Figure 1.</b>  Overview of the LOGIC-LM model, which consists of three modules: (1) Problem Formulator generates a symbolic representation for the input problem with LLMs via in-context learning (2) Symbolic Reasoner performs logical inference on the formulated problem, and (3) Result Interpreter interprets the symbolic answer.
-Figure by Pan et al. (2023) [1]</td>
+Figure by Pan et al. [1]</td>
   </tr>
 </table>

 <!--The Problem Formulation stage prompts an LLM to translate the problem into symbolic language, leveraging the model's few-shot generalization ability.
 We use four symbolic formulations to cover different types of logical reasoning problems.
 Then, in the Symbolic Reasoning stage, we call external solvers based on the problem type, such as Pyke for deductive reasoning or Z3 for SAT problems.
 Finally, the Result Interpreter translates the solver's output back into natural language.
 Additionally, a Self-Refiner module adjusts inaccurate logical formulations based on solver feedback.
 This framework reduces the burden on LLMs by focusing on symbolic representation rather than step-by-step reasoning.-->

 The Logic-LM decomposes a logical reasoning problem into three stages: *Problem Formulation*, *Symbolic Reasoning*, and *Result Interpretation* (Figure 1).
 The *Problem Formulation* prompts an LLM to translate a natural language problem into symbolic language, utilizing the few-shot generalization ability of LLMs.
 The LLM is provided with instructions about the grammar of the symbolic language alongside in-context examples.
 Specifically, four different symbolic formulations are used to cover four common types of logical reasoning problems: deductive reasoning, firstorder logic reasoning, constraint satisfaction problem, and analytical reasoning (Table 1).
 Afterwards, in the *Symbolic Reasoning* stage, external solvers perform inference on the symbolic representation.
-Based on the problem type a different solver is used, such as Pyke (Frederiksen, 2008) for deductive reasoning or Z3 (de Moura and Bjørner, 2008) for SAT problems.
+Based on the problem type a different solver is used.
 The *Result Interpreter* explains the output of the solver and maps it to the correct answer.
 Moreover, a self-refinement module is introduced which improves accuracy by iteratively revising symbolic formulations using error messages from the solvers.
 This module instructs the LLM to refine incorrect logical forms by prompting it with the erroneous logic form, the solver’s error message, and a set of demonstrations showing common error cases and remedies.

 | Problem                | Formulation | NL Sentence                                                                 |            Symbolic Formulation                                     |                Solver                  |      Dataset       |
 |------------------------|-------------|-----------------------------------------------------------------------------|---------------------------------------------------------|-----------------------------------------------------|-------------------|